ohsik/write-here/README.md

 A simple front end form plug in for WordPress.
 Write Here allows registered users to post and manage articles from front end.

-**This is an open source project will go on plugin repository at WordPress.org for everyone!** https://wordpress.org/plugins/write-here/
+**This is an open source project will go on plug in repository at WordPress.org for everyone!** https://wordpress.org/plugins/write-here/